-This article has argued that the origin of the accusation of misanthropy is Greek—not Egyptian, as other scholars have thought—and that it reflects a Greek interpretative framework.
-The depiction of the Jewish way of life as misanthropic may go back to Hecataeus of Abdera, at the very beginning of the Hellenistic era, or it may have developed later, in the context of Ptolemaic Egypt but also of the Judeo-Seleucid conflict of the second century BCE.
-It is firmly attested in Diodorus’ Historical Library in the first century BCE, where we encounter it twice.
-Yet the two occurrences differ: in 40.3 the phrase expresses incomprehension rather than hostility, whereas in 34/35.1, the discourse held by Antiochus VII’s counsellors is blatantly antisemitic, to the point of urging the king to wipe out the Jews or at least eradicate their ancestral laws (i.e., Judaism).
-I have tried to show that accusations of misanthropy that reflect hostility toward Jews are often found in connection with historical conflicts that opposed Jews and Greeks—be it in the Seleucid kingdom, in Alexandria at the beginning of the first century CE, or in Syria during the first century.
+This article has argued that the origin of the accusation of misanthropy is most likely Greek—not Egyptian, as other scholars have thought—and that it reflects a Greek interpretative framework.
+The depiction of the Jewish way of life as misanthropic may go back to Hecataeus of Abdera, at the very beginning of the Hellenistic era, or it may have developed later, in the context of Ptolemaic Egypt, but also of the Judeo-Seleucid conflict of the second century BCE.
+It is strongly attested to in Diodorus’ Historical Library from the first century BCE, where we encounter it twice.
+The two references to Jewish misanthropy in Diodorus differ: the passage at 40.3 expresses incomprehension rather than hostility, whereas, in 34/35.1, the discourse held by Antiochus VII’s counselors is blatantly antisemitic, to the point of urging the king to wipe out the Jews or at least eradicate their ancestral laws (i.e., Judaism).
+I have shown that accusations of misanthropy that reflect hostility toward Jews are often found in connection with historical conflicts between Jews and Greeks—be it in the Seleucid kingdom, in Alexandria at the beginning of the first century CE, or in Syria during the first century.
 Moreover, several authors who depict the Jews as misanthropes share a Stoic or at least universalist ideological background.
-Finally, in a Roman context, the accusation of misanthropy found in the works of Tacitus and Juvenal becomes associated with the aversion to the phenomenon of conversion to Judaism and the perception of proselytes as betraying Roman values.
+Finally, in a Roman context, the accusation of misanthropy found in the works of Tacitus and Juvenal became associated with aversion to the phenomenon of conversion to Judaism and the perception of proselytes as betraying Roman values.

 From the middle of the second century CE onward, the accusation of misanthropy tends to vanish from Greek and Roman sources.
-This evolution may be related to two distinct phenomena.
-On the one hand, the Jewish revolts against Rome came to an end after the failure of the Bar Kochba revolt in 136 CE, and we do not hear about serious political conflicts between Jews and Greeks any more (whether they had disappeared is doubtful; it may just be a consequence of the fact that the Jews had become much weaker from a political perspective).
-On the other hand, at the same time, Stoic philosophy started to lose its preeminence, whereas Medio- or Neoplatonim was on the rise.
-In contrast to Stoicism, Neoplatonim valued people’s faithfulness to their ancestral customs and considered their distinctive characteristics legitimate, even when it came to dietary regulations that prevented participation in common meals.
-As a consequence, Neoplatonic philosophers never describe the Jewish way of life as misanthropic, and even occasionally view Judaism positively, as when Porphyry writes that Pythagoras had been a disciple of the Jews (Life of Pythagoras 11).
+This disappearance may be related to two distinct phenomena.
+On the one hand, the Jewish revolts against Rome came to an end after the failure of the Bar Kochba revolt in 136 CE, and we do not hear of any more serious political conflicts between Jews and Greeks (whether they had disappeared is doubtful; it may just be a consequence of the fact that the Jews had become much weaker politically).
+On the other hand, Stoic philosophy started to lose its preeminence during this period, and Medio- or Neoplatonism was on the rise (as the Anonymous Commentary to Plato’s Theaetetus [first century CE], the work of Numenius of Apamea [second century CE], and the case of Celsus in Origen’s Against Celsus, show).
+In contrast to Stoicism, Neoplatonism valued people’s faithfulness to their ancestral customs and considered their distinctive characteristics legitimate, even when it came to dietary regulations that prevented participation in common meals.
+Neoplatonic philosophers never describe the Jewish way of life as misanthropic, and even occasionally view Judaism positively, as when Numenius writes “For what is Plato, but Moses speaking in Attic?,” or when Porphyry states that Pythagoras had been a disciple of the Jews (Life of Pythagoras 11).